Road Note 31 - 5th Edition

 The technical review process was conducted with extensive stakeholder engagement.

-The updated RN 31 – the 5th Edition - is now fit for purpose for practitioners in LICs and MICs and can be downloaded from the HVT website here.
+The updated RN 31 – the 5th Edition - is now fit for purpose for practitioners in LICs and MICs.
+The latest edition (updated Nov 2024) and can be downloaded here

 Dr. Nazmus Sakib, Assistant Professor at Islamic University of Technology, Dhaka, Bangladesh praised the new RN 31.